 “Girls aren’t generally encouraged to enter skilled trades.
 This program provides an opportunity to learn those skills in a fun and safe environment.” – Nadia Zanardi, Program Lead, Girls Can Too

 The Girls Can Too program provides young women with hands-on learning experiences in construction and ecology.
 The program is spearheaded and delivered by three female university students, and includes mentorship and training opportunities with females from a variety of professions.

 Upon completion of the program, participants receive a certificate verifying their hours of community service to the Bolton Camp, which can be used towards their high school diploma.

 In 2018 we worked on several projects that will help contribute to the revitalization of Bolton Camp and improve the ecosystems that are vital to the health of the Humber River watershed, including: tree planting, trail restoration, building habitat structures, restoring a ravine, and building a trail kiosk.

 All projects contain construction and ecology aspects that will enable participants to gain hands-on skills, learn about the natural environment and sustainability.
 Female mentors will provide practical instruction, positive leadership, host workshops and share first-hand experiences during Lunch N’ Learn sessions.

-INTERESTED IN APPLYING FOR GIRLS CAN TOO?
+QUESTIONS ABOUT GIRLS CAN TOO?

 We would like to extend a big thank you to all organizations, and community members for their support of this initiative with time, mentorship, financial and in-kind donations.
 The success of this program would not be possible without your generosity and guidance.